twse/random-stuff/README.md

 ## Mozilla credits list module info
 * **Description:** Shows a list of all those who contributed to Mozilla.
-* **Owner:** Mohammad Shahbaz Alam (2019-present – source repository collaborator)
+* **Owner:** Mohammad Shahbaz Alam (2019-present – write access only)
-* **Owners Emeritus:** Dawn Endico (1999-2003 – CVS), Gervase Markham (2003-2017 – CVS, GIT and SVN), Ram Dayal Vaishnav (2017-2019)
+* **Owners Emeritus:** Dawn Endico (1999-2003 – CVS), Gervase Markham (2003-2017 – CVS, GIT and SVN), Ram Dayal Vaishnav (2017-2019 – write access only)
 * **Source Dir:** GitHub Repository `mozilla/community-data/credits` (`names.csv` file)
 * **URL:** See second file entry in the index above (in Mozilla apps it also links to `about:credits`).
-* **Note:** Please do not submit direct pull requests for additions or modifications not done via the form or replies to application acceptance message, as the owner will add a comment and close it.
+* **Note:** Please do not submit pull requests for additions or modification not done via the form or application acceptance message replies, as the owner will add a comment and close it.
 This will result in unmerged commits!

 ## Index of protest pages (requires JavaScript; available in five versions as a zipped archive)
 Thanks to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380/) (1942-2006) for using the same content in his pages (main page used).
 In all subdirectories of this archive is an unsupported browser page which some websites have it (e.g. iCloud or Klim Type Foundry).